data-integrations/ftp-plugins/docs/FTPSource-batchsource.md

 path and returns the list of files that match the specified pattern.

-**Allow Empty Input:** Identify if path needs to be ignored or not, for case when directory or file does not exists.
+**Allow Empty Input:** Identify if path needs to be ignored or not, for case when directory or file does not exist.
 If set to true it will treat the not present folder as 0 input and log a warning.
 Default is false.

 **File System Properties:** Additional properties to use with the InputFormat when reading the data.

+**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.